pydicom/pynetdicom/docs/apps/storescu.rst

 Miscellaneous Options
 ---------------------
 ``-cx   --single-context``
-            only request a single presentation context that matches the input DICOM file
+            only request the presentation contexts required for the input DICOM file(s)

 DICOM Conformance